With a new documentary and magazine spread, the iconic Weeki Wachee mermaids are in the national spotlight this summer.

 “When one of us leaves it’s like the end of the world,” Bragg said.

-The performance schedule and other information can be found here.
+The performance schedule and camp information can be found here.

 © 2017 WTSP-TV